-Over the past several years, coding bootcamps have shown the world that they’re an effective way to break into the booming tech industry.
-Formerly separate from traditional universities, these fast-track development schools have attracted considerable attention as the education of the future.
-As a result of their success, well-respected universities have hopped on the train and developed coding bootcamp programs of their own.
+A coding bootcamp is an effective way to break into the booming tech industry.
+Fast-track development schools have attracted considerable attention as the education of the future.
+As a result of their success, well-respected institutions have hopped on the train and developed university coding bootcamps.

-One such premier school is the University of Oregon, which now has an excellent coding bootcamp of its own.
-Their intensive twenty-four-week coding bootcamp specializes in both general coding and data analytics, and it’s a very well-received program.
-It’s not just an excellent idea for career-seekers—college students in technology fields will also benefit from enrolling in this coding bootcamp to gain practical knowledge of coding languages they may not otherwise learn until they’re looking for a job.
+One such premier bootcamp is the University of Oregon bootcamp.
+Their twenty-four-week coding bootcamp specializes in both general coding and data analytics, and it’s very well received.
+Students in technology fields can also benefit from enrolling in this coding bootcamp to gain practical knowledge of coding languages they may not otherwise learn until they’re looking for a job.

 Founded in 1876, the prestigious University of Oregon is based in Eugene, Oregon, but its new coding bootcamp is set in Portland.
 Their new coding bootcamp follows the time-tested model used by many others up to this point, and it hosts an excellent crew of instructors and administrators, thanks to the Trilogy program.